ajbill/Log-Management-System/Increment 2/README.md

+# Increment 2 - Iteration 2

-# Install prereqs on each machine
+Install prereqs on each machine